ib-ruby/ib-ruby/spec/README.md

     $ rspec -rdb [spec/specific_spec.rb]

-To run using the rails engine integration use:
+To run specs using the Rails engine integration use:

     $ rspec -rr [spec/specific_spec.rb]

-If you run your specs against both Gateway and TWS, you may want to use the following switch to run specs against TWS port (as opposed to default Gateway port):
+If you run your specs against both Gateway and TWS, you may want to use the following switches (by default, TWS port is used):

+    $ rspec -rgw [spec/specific_spec.rb]
     $ rspec -rtws [spec/specific_spec.rb]

 # WRITING YOUR OWN INTEGRATION SPECS